|

 At

-the close of the Second World War in 1945 the
+the close of the Second World War in 1945 the United

-United States, Great Britain, France, and the
+States, Great Britain, France, and the Soviet Union

-Soviet Union established the International
+established the International

 Military Tribunal in Nuremberg,

-Germany to prosecute major war criminals from
+Germany to prosecute major war criminals from the defeated

-the defeated Nazi regime.
+Nazi regime.

 The

-Nuremberg Trial charged Hermann Göring, Rudolf
+Nuremberg Trial charged Hermann Göring, Rudolf Heß,

-Heß, Joachim von Ribbentrop, Albert Speer, and
+Joachim von Ribbentrop, Albert Speer, and dozens of

-or a war violating international treaties, crimes
+violating international treaties, crimes against peace,

-against peace, war crimes, and crimes against
+war crimes, and crimes against humanity."

 At